humbertoromanojr/humbertoromanojr/README.md

 🎸🎸 **`HellfrostH`** 🎸🎸
 <br />
 My name is Humberto Junior, but everyone calls me Junior.
-Since I was young, I have been passionate about writing stories, developing games, rock, and heavy metal, but currently I am focused on composing songs for my band [MordroM](https://mordrom.bandcamp.com/).
-My stage name is HellfrostH, and I play guitar, which is my favorite hobby.
-We need to enjoy ourselves in some way to improve our mental health.
+Ever since I was a kid, I’ve been passionate about writing stories, developing games, rock, and heavy metal, but right now I’m focused on working on projects using React Native, React, Next, and Node.
+And I’m studying so I can transition into a career as a blockchain developer.
 <br /><br />
 🤘🤘🤘🤘🤘 Heavy Metal, Coffee and Code 🤘🤘🤘🤘🤘
 <br /><br />